boklm/torsocks-netns/README.md

  * socat
  * uidmap
  * libpath-tiny-perl
+ * libfindbin-libs-perl

 You can use this command:

-  apt install socat uidmap libpath-tiny-perl
+  apt install socat uidmap libpath-tiny-perl libfindbin-libs-perl

 With the Debian kernel the `user_namespaces(7)` are disabled by default.
 You can enable them with the following command as root:

   sysctl -w kernel.unprivileged_userns_clone=1

-If using the --TransPort option you will also need the slirp4netns package.
+If using the slirp4netns mode you will also need the slirp4netns package.

+If using the redsocks mode you will also need the redsocks package.

 Usage